Asthma and Sports Special Needs Factsheet

 - inflammation: the swelling and irritation of the airways

-Constriction and inflammation make the airways narrower, which may result in flare-ups or symptoms such as:
+Constriction and inflammation make the airways narrower, which may cause:

 - chest tightness